 All contractual agreements which would bind California State University, Northridge must be reviewed by Purchasing & Contract Administration.
 This review is required regardless of monetary considerations.
 All proposed agreements and subsequent changes to agreements must be submitted to Purchasing & Contract Administration for review and coordination of agreement approval.
 This policy is located on the Contract Approval for Campus Organization.

 ACCESSIBLE TECHNOLOGY INITIATIVE

 The California State University (CSU) system is committed to ensuring that all of its programs and services are accessible and usable by all students, staff, and faculty, including those with disabilities.
-A critical component of this effort involves ensuring that all Electronic and Information Technology (E&IT) products meet recognized accessibility and usability standards.
-CSUN complies with this requirement to procure accessible Electronic and Information Technology products which include:
+A critical component of this effort involves ensuring that all Information & Communication Technology (ICT) products meet recognized accessibility and usability standards.
+CSUN complies with this requirement to procure accessible products which include:

 - Software applications and operating systems

 - Web-based internet and intranet information and applications

 - Telecommunication products (phone systems, voice mail systems)

 - Video and multimedia products (videos, TV tuners and displays)